Latham (ACT)

 Latham has a typical household mix, with a higher-than-average median household size

-Family households account for 72.5% of all households, including 33.1% couples with children, 25.7% couples without children, and 13.1% single parent families.
+Family households account for 72.5% of all households, consisting of 33.1% couples with children, 25.7% couples without children, and 13.1% single parent families.
 Non-family households make up the remaining 27.5%, with lone person households at 24.1% and group households comprising 3.3% of the total.
 The median household size is 2.6 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households